 Getting a marriage-based green card is normally a two-step process.
 First, the U.S. spouse submits a petition (Form I-130) telling USCIS that he or she wants to help the person immigrate.
 After USCIS approves this petition, the immigrant submits an application for permanent residence (a green card).

 But for the spouse of a U.S. citizen who is eligible to adjust status, the process usually gets condensed into one step.
 The U.S. spouse’s petition and the immigrant's green card application can be filed together, or "concurrently."
-They should be mailed to an office of USCIS.
-Months later, USCIS will call the immigrant in for biometrics (fingerprinting and a photograph).
+Some time after they are mailed to an office of USCIS, it will call the immigrant in for biometrics (fingerprinting and a photograph).
 After that, USCIS will call the couple in for a personal interview.
-A USCIS officer will ask various questions concerning the immigrant's eligibility for the green card and the validity and bona fides of the marriage.
+A USCIS officer will ask various questions concerning the immigrant's eligibility for the green card and the validity of the marriage.

-The green card (lawful permanent residence) should be approved at that interview.
+The green card (lawful permanent residence) should be approved at or shortly after that interview.
 The actual card will arrive by mail some weeks later.